GOKUL-2726/Secure-Remote-Command-Execution-System/README.md

 ## 📌 Description

-This project implements a secure client-server system using low-level TCP socket programming and SSL/TLS encryption.
-It allows authenticated users to execute remote system commands securely and receive outputs over the network.
+This project implements a secure client-server system using TCP socket programming and SSL/TLS encryption.
+It allows authenticated users to execute system commands remotely and receive outputs securely over the network.

-The system demonstrates concepts such as secure communication, concurrency, protocol design, authentication, and logging.
+The system demonstrates secure communication, authentication, concurrency, protocol design, and logging.

 ---